abhisheku1/azure-powershell/src/MachineLearningServices/docs/New-AzMLWorkspacePipelineJobObject.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-COMPONENTJOB <IPipelineJobComponentJobs>: JobDefinition set for PipelineStepJobs.
-  - `[(Any) <IComponentJob>]`: This indicates any property can be added to this object.

-INPUT <IPipelineJobInputs>: Data input set for jobs.
+INPUT <IPipelineJobInputs>: Inputs for the pipeline job.
   - `[(Any) <IJobInput>]`: This indicates any property can be added to this object.

+JOB <IPipelineJobJobs>: Jobs construct the Pipeline Job.
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.

-OUTPUT <IPipelineJobOutputs>: Data output set for jobs.
+OUTPUT <IPipelineJobOutputs>: Outputs for the pipeline job.
   - `[(Any) <IJobOutput>]`: This indicates any property can be added to this object.

 PROPERTY <IResourceBaseProperties>: The asset property dictionary.